 In 2011 worked hard to expand our partnerships with independent game developers and other small gaming companies.
 We brought on a variety of part-time employees and prepared for our fifth full-timer to show up after Christmas.
 We crammed our tiny office with far more merchandise than it should have held.

 In 2012 we finally moved out of our hole-in-the-wall office space attached to the side of a radiator shop in favor of two attached office units, each bigger than our old office.
 By the end of the year, we'd added a third.
-During that time we focused on partnerships with folks like Attract Mode (leading to our joint art show at PAX Prime), Ashley Davis, Kari Fry, SEIBEI, Zac Gorman, and Klei Entertainment.
+During that time we focused on partnerships with folks like Attract Mode (leading to our joint art show at PAX Prime), Leigh Davis, Kari Fry, SEIBEI, Zac Gorman, and Klei Entertainment.

 We also handled fulfillment for several successful Kickstarters for our friends, such as 2-Player Productions' Minecraft: the Story of Mojang, the Double Fine Adventure, and our own Retrowear Kickstarter.
 We brought four new full-time employees into the fold over the course of the year, bringing our army up to eight.

 In 2014 we continued to expand our list of indie game friends, including Papers, Please, Octodad, and Shovel Knight!
 We also launched and successfully funded our You Are Now EarthBound Kickstarter project, which gave us several major projects to work on over the next couple of years.

 In 2015 we nailed down our biggest projects and partnerships to date.
 We developed, marketed, and ran a record-breaking Kickstarter project for Bloodstained: Ritual of the Night.
 We ran a strange and wonderful convention for the first time.
 And alongside other great indie games like Crypt of the Necrodancer, Axiom Verge, Guacamelee, and Nuclear Throne, we started working with our old friend Toby Fox as he released his own game, UNDERTALE.